+Planning controls.

-- Planning controls. - Positive measures to create a safe and clean town centre environment in partnership with local businesses, transport operators and other departments of the Council. - The provision of CCTV surveillance in town centres - Cirencester is subject to Designated Public Places Orders (to be replaced by Public Spaces Protection Orders under Anti-Social Behaviour, Crime and Policing Act 2014) as being places where alcohol may not be consumed publicly except where there is authorisation under the Act - Police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices for relevant offences. - The prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk. - The confiscation of alcohol from adults and children in designated areas, within the limits of current legislation. - Police powers to close down instantly, for up to 24 hours, any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance. - The power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question.
+2014) as being places where alcohol may not be consumed publicly except where there is authorisation under the Act

+- Police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices for relevant offences. - The prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk. - The confiscation of alcohol from adults and children in designated areas, within the limits of current legislation. - Police powers to close down instantly, for up to 24 hours, any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance. - The power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question.

-9. LICENSING HOURS
+98. LICENSING HOURS

-- 9.1 When dealing with licensing hours, each application will be dealt with on its individual merits.
-The Council recognises the variety of premises for which licences will be sought and that fixed and artificially early closing times in certain areas can lead to peaks of disorder and disturbance on the streets when people tend to leave licensed premises at the same time. - 9.2 Unless there are good reasons to the contrary on the grounds of public disorder or crime prevention, shops, stores and supermarkets that sell alcohol will be permitted to do so during the times that they would ordinarily sell other goods.
+- 98.1 When dealing with licensing hours, each application will be dealt with on its individual merits.
+The Licensing Authority Council recognises the variety of premises for which licences will be sought and that fixed and artificially early closing times in certain areas can lead to peaks of disorder and disturbance on the streets when people tend to leave licensed premises at the same time. - 98.2 Unless there are good reasons to the contrary on the grounds of public disorder or crime prevention, shops, stores and supermarkets that sell alcohol will be permitted to do so during the times that they would ordinarily sell other goods.
 It would be for interested persons or the responsible authorities to prove why this should not be so in any particular case.
 There may, however, be instances where it is considered that there are good reasons for restricting those hours, for example, where police representations are made in respect of isolated shops known to be the focus of disorder and public nuisance.
-In order to ensure that objections are not wrongly classified as frivolous or vexatious evidence of issues should be provided by objectors. - 9.3 The Council will have a flexible approach to opening hours and will generally deal with the issue of licensing hours having due regard to the individual merits of each application in the light of relevant representations received.
-The Council will take into account requests for terminal hours in the light of the: - environmental quality; - residential amenity; - character or function of a particular area; and - nature of the proposed activities to be provided at the premises.
+In order to ensure that objections are not wrongly classified as frivolous or vexatious evidence of issues should be provided by objectors. - 98.3 The Licensing Authority Council will have a flexible approach to opening hours and will generally deal with the issue of licensing hours having due regard to the individual merits of each application in the light of relevant representations received.
+The Licensing CouncilAuthority will take into account requests for terminal hours in the light of the: - environmental quality; - residential amenity; - character or function of a particular area; and - nature of the proposed activities to be provided at the premises.